cansusancar/MyRecipesApp/README.md

 This project is an android application of recipes written in Kotlin programming language.
-I used the technologies to develop this project below:
+I used these technologies to develop this project:
 -MVVM architecture
 -Retrofit
 -Dagger-Hilt